KomputeProject/kompute/examples/linear_regression/README.md

     -Bbuild
 ```

+You can pass the following optional parameters based on your desired configuration:
-If you wish to install with spdlog support you just have to pass `-DKOMPUTE_ENABLE_SPDLOG=1`.
+* If you wish to install with spdlog support you just have to pass `-DKOMPUTE_ENABLE_SPDLOG=1`.

-If you wish to perform the installation on the local folder instead of in your system you can use `-DCMAKE_INSTALL_PREFIX="build/src/CMakeFiles/Export/"` which will basically ensure that the final files are created in the local directory.
+* If you wish to perform the installation on the local folder instead of in your system you can use `-DCMAKE_INSTALL_PREFIX="build/src/CMakeFiles/Export/"` which will basically ensure that the final files are created in the local directory.
+* If you are using a package manager such as `vcpkg` make sure you pass the `-DCMAKE_TOOLCHAIN_FILE=` parameter

 Then you can proceed to run the installation: